Btryx/Red-And-Blue-Boardgame/README.md

 # A boardgame made with javaFX for my second semester subject: Software development in practice
-## The game
+## The application
-## There are 22 red, and 3 blue pieces on the 5x5 sized board.
+## There are 22 red, and 3 blue pieces on the 5x5 sized controller.
 One player moves with red, the other, with blue.
-The blue player begins the game.
+The blue player begins the application.
 ## Every step consists of moving one piece.

 1. The red player can only move to a neighbouring field